Ferran Torres: Barcelona

+On 15 May 2025, the club said he had undergone surgery for appendicitis.

 International career

+Youth

-Torres was a member of the Spain squad that won the 2017 UEFA European Under-17 Championship final over England, and was also a member of the squad that reached final of the 2017 FIFA U-17 World Cup later that same year, losing out to the same opponent.
-He was named in Spain's squad for the 2019 UEFA European Under-19 Championship in Armenia.
-He scored the winning penalty in the semi-final victory over France, and both goals of the 2–0 final win against reigning champions Portugal at the Vazgen Sargsyan Republican Stadium in Yerevan.
+Torres was a member of the Spain squad that won the 2017 UEFA European Under-17 Championship final over England, and was also a member of the squad that reached the final of the 2017 FIFA U-17 World Cup later that same year, losing out to the same opponent.
+He was named in Spain's squad for the 2019 UEFA European Under-19 Championship in Armenia, scoring the winning penalty in the semi-final victory over France and both goals of the 2–0 final victory against reigning champions Portugal at the Vazgen Sargsyan Republican Stadium in Yerevan.
 He made his debut for the Spain U21 side on 6 September 2019, in a 1–0 away win over Kazakhstan in a European Championship qualifier.

+Senior

+Early senior career

 Just 16 days after signing for Manchester City, Torres was called up to the senior Spain national team for the first time.
-He made his debut against Germany in the UEFA Nations League on 3 September 2020, playing the full 90 minutes in a 1–1 away draw and setting up a pre-assist for Spain's last minute equaliser.
-Three days later, he scored his first senior international goal in a 4–0 win over Ukraine.
-On 17 November 2020, Torres scored his first international hat-trick in a 6–0 win over Germany.
+He debuted against Germany in the UEFA Nations League on 3 September 2020, playing the full 90 minutes in a 1–1 away draw and setting up a pre-assist for Spain's last minute equaliser.
+Three days later, Torres scored his first senior international goal in a 4–0 win over Ukraine.
+On 17 November 2020, he scored his first international hat-trick in a 6–0 victory over Germany.

+UEFA Euro 2020

 On 24 May 2021, Torres was included in Spain's 24-man squad for UEFA Euro 2020.
 He scored the third goal of the Euro 2020 final 16 in the 76th minute of the game against Croatia, resulting in a 5–3 victory on 28 June.

 On 6 October, Torres scored both goals in Spain's 2–1 away victory over reigning European Champions Italy in the semi-finals of the 2020–21 UEFA Nations League.
 In the final four days later, Spain suffered a 2–1 defeat against France.
 With two goals, he was the joint–top scorer of the Nations League Finals, along with France's Karim Benzema and Kylian Mbappé, with the latter winning the Top Scorer Trophy due to having also provided two assists.

+2022 FIFA World Cup and UEFA Euro 2024

+On 11 November 2022, Torres was selected in the Spanish squad for the 2022 FIFA World Cup in Qatar and scored his first ever World Cup brace against Costa Rica in a 7-0 victory.
+In May 2024, he was named in the 26-man squad for the UEFA Euro 2024.
+With Spain's victory against England in the final, Torres joined 12 other players in having won both youth and senior Euro titles, alongside his teammates Mikel Merino, Álvaro Morata, Nacho and Rodri.